 The agency has established policy to provide for educational services for inmates with disabilities to be provided information at intake and assistance on PREA allegations, including reporting.
 Case managers would arrange for education in formats for those inmates identified as disabled.
-NCDPS Prisons also addresses the provision of interpreters to those inmates with a non-English primary language.
+NCDPS Prisons policy also addresses the provision of interpreters to those inmates with a non-English primary language.
 There is a contract in effect with World-Wide Interpreters Telephonic Interpreter Services Company.
+In March 2016, the NCDPS signed a contract with Linguistica International, Inc. regarding telephonic interpretation services.
 Policy prohibits the use of inmate interpreters except in exigent circumstances.
 PREA documents in English, and some Spanish, were observed.

 Staff interviewed was aware of the policies that, under no circumstances, are inmate interpreters or assistants to be used when dealing with PREA issues.
-In addition, an interview with the PREA Compliance Manager revealed that the facility consults with the facility's maintenance administrator as necessary, to ensure that ADA disability accommodations are feasible.
-Inmates that require additional ADA disability accommodations may submit a request to their unit manager for assistance.
-The facility's Maintenance Supervisor reviews each case separately and ensures that inmates at FCC are provided with information regarding ADA disability accommodations.
+In addition, an interview with the PREA Compliance Manager revealed that they consult with the facility's maintenance administrative staff as necessary, to ensure that American Disability Act (ADA) accommodations are feasible.
+Inmates that require additional

+ADA accommodations may submit a request to their unit manager for assistance.
+The facility's maintenance supervisor reviews each case separately and ensures that inmates at NCI are provided with information regarding ADA disability accommodations.

 During the tour the auditor was able to see and inspect ADA accommodations in housing and common areas of the facility.
-Inmates have access to auxiliary aids such as visual aids, written materials, assistive listening systems if needed and teletypewriter equipment to assist with conversions of spoken conversation-to-text or text-to-audible conversations.
+Offenders have access to auxiliary aids such as visual aids, written materials, assistive listening systems if needed and teletypewriter equipment to assist with conversions of spoken conversationto-text or text-to-audible conversations.
 Inmates requiring the use of wheel chairs are housed in cells that are wheelchair accessible.
 If required, inmates may be scheduled for an individualized assessment with licensed specialist for recommendations of auxiliary aids and services that may assist in providing effective communications.
 The agency has established policy to provide for educational services for inmates with disabilities to be provided information at intake and assistance on PREA allegations, including reporting.
 Case managers would arrange for education in formats for those inmates identified as disabled.